Pebble transducers with unary output: Deciding if -pebble is -blind

 \item if $m_2 e_2 p e_1 n_1 = e$, $em_2e_2pe_1 = em_1e_1$ and $ e_2pe_1 n_1e = e_2n_2e$,

 then $\pro{mem_2 e_2 \cro{\ud} e_2 p e_1 \cro{\uu} e_1 n_1 en} = K$. \end{itemize}

 \end{definition}

 Symmetry means that, under some idempotent conditions, $\pro{m \cro{\uu} m' \cro{\ud}m''}$ only depends on $m,m'', m' \mu(\ud) m''$ and $m \mu(\uu) m'$, that are the "contexts" of $\uu$ and $\ud$, but not on the element $m'$ which separates them.
 The same holds if we swap $\uu$ and $\ud$.
 The bitypes considered in Definition \ref{def:symmetrical} are depicted in Figure \ref{fig:bitypes-figg}, together with the equations they satisfy.

 Symmetry is the decidable condition we are looking for, as shown in Theorem \ref{theo:characterization}.
+Recall that $f$ is the function computed by the $1$-marble bimachine $\trans$.

 \begin{theorem}[Characterization] The following conditions are equivalent: \item \begin{enumerate} \item $f$ is computable by a $k$-blind transducer for some $k \ge 0$; \item $f$ is computable by a $1$-blind transducer; \item $\trans$ is symmetrical. \end{enumerate} \end{theorem}